CodifyPlatform/CodeData/1968 - Subchapter 6 Means of Egress.md

 #### (b) Capacity.

-The capacity of supplemental vertical exits shall be as listed for stairs in [table 6-1](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/table-6-1determination-of-exit-and-access-requirements).
+The capacity of supplemental vertical exits shall be as listed for stairs in [table 6-1](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#table-6-1-determination-of-exit-and-access-requirements).

 #### (c) Construction.

-Supplemental vertical exits shall comply with all of the construction requirements for interior stairs as provided in [section 27-375](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-375 Interior Stairs) of this article.
+Supplemental vertical exits shall comply with all of the construction requirements for interior stairs as provided in [section 27-375](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-375-interior-stairs) of this article.

 #### (d) Openings.